una/una.github.io/_posts/blog/2021-12-28-year-in-review.md

 > "I reckon 2021 was the best year for CSS since…2015?
 I haven’t felt this level of excitement and momentum in years." — [Robin Rendel](https://www.robinrendle.com/notes/css-and-momentum/)

 And 2022 is set to be even better!
 Hold onto your hats y'all.
-My team, along with Chromium engineers and PMs, is to improve developer satisfaction by reducing frustration factors like [interoperability](https://github.com/web-platform-tests/interop-2022) issues, and aiming to satisfy top developer requests.
+My team, along with Chromium engineers and PMs, is working to make  developing websites even better by reducing frustration factors like [interoperability](https://github.com/web-platform-tests/interop-2022) issues, and aiming to satisfy top developer requests.
 These include:

 - Container Queries for responsive component-based design
 - Better form control styling and customization